turbo-turnip/ScrapBook/README.md

 ## Support

-For support, or to report a bug, email att.cubing.sharks@gmail.com.
+For support, or to report a bug, submit an issue or email me at att.cubing.sharks@gmail.com.

 ## Socials